 Marino spent his entire 17-year career with the Miami Dolphins following a successful college career at Pitt.
 While Marino never won a Super Bowl, which hurts his status on this list to some degree, he did play in the big game (XIX) in just his second season as an NFL quarterback.
 Marino would go on to break countless passing records during his storied career.
 Many of his biggest records have since been surpassed, but he still holds several NFL passing records and literally every Dolphins passing record.
 Marino was named NFL Rookie of the Year in 1983 and NFL MVP in '84.
 He also is a six-time All-Pro selection and was invited to nine Pro Bowls.
 Marino is best known for his cannon arm and lightning-fast release.
 He will go down as one of the most prolific passers in NFL history.
 He was inducted into the Pro Football Hall of Fame in 2005.

 Steve Young’s legacy might be even greater if he didn’t have to spend three years backing up Joe Montana in San Francisco.
 That, in addition to wasting his first two seasons in the USFL (1984-85), and two more quarterbacking an abysmal Buccaneers team in 1985-86.
 Regardless, Young will still go down as one of the greatest quarterbacks to ever play the game.
 While he has three Super Bowl rings (XXIII, XXIV, XXIX) to his credit, only one of those came as a starting quarterback in Super Bowl XXIX.
 He was named MVP of that game, the capper to arguably the greatest season by a QB in NFL history.
 His resume also includes two NFL MVP Awards (1992 and '94), seven Pro Bowl selections and six All-Pro selections.
-His 96.8 passer rating ranks second all time, and Young’s 4,239 rushing yards ranks third among QBs.
+His 96.8 passer rating ranks among the best all time, and Young’s 4,239 rushing yards ranks fourth among QBs.
 The former 49er great is a member of the Pro Football Hall of Fame.